Dobbs v. Jackson Women's Health Organization: Constitutional right

+Evolution of the composition of the Supreme Court

 During the Roberts Court since 2005, there had generally been a 5–4 conservative majority with the potential to overturn Roe and Casey.
 But one of those conservatives, Anthony Kennedy, had been part of the controlling plurality opinion in Casey and was generally seen as a safe vote to uphold it.
-Among the other conservative members were Samuel Alito, who had sat as a circuit judge on the three-judge appellate panel and dissented from the court's invalidation of the spousal notification in Casey; and Clarence Thomas, who believed the court's use of substantive due process to confer implicit rights, including a right to abortion, was incorrect.
+Among the other conservative and originalist court members were Samuel Alito, who had sat as a circuit judge on the three-judge appellate panel and dissented from the court's invalidation of the spousal notification in Casey; and Clarence Thomas, who believes the court's use of substantive due process to confer rights is a "legal fiction" and sees the Privileges or Immunities Clause as a superior vehicle for the incorporation of unenumerated rights.
 Chief Justice John Roberts was also considered part of the conservative majority, but he was a strong proponent of stare decisis, believing that even some wrongly decided cases should not be overturned, and a staunch defender of the Court's reputation.

+In 2013, Senate Majority Leader Harry Reid invoked the "nuclear option", allowing judicial nominations except to the Supreme Court to be confirmed by a simple majority.

+In 2016, Senate Republicans led by Majority Leader Mitch McConnell prevented then-President Barack Obama from filling the vacancy left by the death of Justice Antonin Scalia.

+On April 6, 2017, the nuclear option was used again, this time by the Republican majority, extending the simple majority precedent to Supreme Court nominations, in order to enable cloture to be invoked on the nomination of Neil Gorsuch.
+This allowed President Donald Trump to fill the vacancy and initiated the ideological shift of the court with respect to abortion rights.